 Always A Struggle

 It’s practically impossible to find clean copies of this album that sound good.
-We went through a big pile of our best copies this week and eventually found the sound (and surfaces) we were looking for.
-I can’t tell you how many copies we had to toss because they were noisy, had marks that played (minor ones on side 2 aside), weak sonics, or suffered from all three shortcomings.
+We went through a big pile of our best copies this week and eventually found the sound (and surfaces) that we were looking for.
+I can’t tell you how many copies we had to toss because they were noisy, had marks that played, weak sonics, or suffered from all three shortcomings.

 Mint Minus Minus is about as quiet as any vintage pressing will play, and since only the right vintage pressings have any hope of sounding good on this album, that will most often be the playing condition of the copies we sell.
 (The copies that are even a bit noisier get listed on the site are seriously reduced prices or traded back in to the local record stores we shop at.)